TheHarrek/obsidian-citations/README.md

 In the community plugins tab in settings, select the `*` button next to the plugin, and assign the hotkey to any combination of keys.

+## Install Video
+For more assistance, please see the video below, which contains an installation guide and use demonstration:

 https://youtu.be/5B5gh9kaz8k